Ritalin Detox & Rehab

 Many of our clients build up a tolerance to Ritalin.
 This means clients are consuming vast amounts of the drug in order to achieve the desired ‘high’.
 Chronic users experience painful withdrawal symptoms during detox.
 This is because Ritalin withdrawal causes a drop in the hormone dopamine within the brain.
 The brain requires time to re-establish natural dopamine production.
 To combat these withdrawal symptoms chronic addicts are offered a ‘tapered detox’.
 This means clients reduce Ritalin intake gradually.
 Withdrawal symptoms begin within 4-8 hours after Ritalin was last consumed.
 Symptoms cease after 5-7 days.

 Once clients stabilise during detox the rehabilitation programme progresses into psychological treatment.
 Patients receive therapy and counselling sessions designed to tackle the emotional causes of Ritalin addiction.
 Therapy takes place in group or individual therapy sessions.
 A qualified therapist supervises all sessions making sure clients participate fully.
 Common therapy methods employed at Cassiobury Court include cognitive behavioural therapy, acceptance and commitment therapy and dialectical behavioural therapy.

 12-months aftercare programme

 Once emotional triggers of Ritalin addiction are addressed a comprehensive relapse prevention plan is drawn up.
-This plan makes sure patients do not simply relapse following their return to everyday life outside of the rehabilitation centre.
+This plan makes sure clients do not simply relapse following their return to everyday life outside of the rehabilitation centre.
 Free aftercare is provided up to 12 months following the completion of Ritalin rehabilitation.
 Aftercare sessions take place every Saturday afternoon at our Watford rehab centre.